ismatBabirli/laravel-backup/readme.md

 ```$xslt

 --table -t [--table=test or -t test] | Backup only one table
---data -d                            | Backup only data not table structure
+--data  -d  [--data=1 or -d 1]       | Backup only data not table structure

 ```